-Graduate students who are advised by their Program Adviser to register for undergraduate courses must also get permission from the Office of Graduate Studies.
+Graduate students who are advised by their Program Adviser to register for undergraduate courses must also get permission from the Program's Graduate Director.
 Upon receiving the required approval, they may register for such courses at the time of graduate registration.
 Graduate students may not register on the Web for undergraduate courses.

 Credits earned in undergraduate courses that are not part of the graduate degree requirements do not count toward the graduate degree, and graduate students pay graduate non-degree tuition.
-A graduate student may not register in a given semester solely for undergraduate courses unless he/she obtains permission from both the Graduate Program Adviser and the Office of Graduate Studies.
+A graduate student may not register in a given semester solely for undergraduate courses unless he/she obtains permission from both the Graduate Program Adviser and the Program's Graduate Director.